Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 ```

 The polling method provides all the logic for polling the status monitor.
 It runs the polling loop while performing GET requests
 to the status monitor and checking if a terminal state is reached.
-Inbetween polls it inserts delay based on the service sent `retry-after`
+In between polls it inserts delay based on the service sent `retry-after`
 header or the given `polling_interval`.

-To customize parts of the polling method, you can create a subclass which uses `LROBasePolling` and override necessary methods.
+To customize parts of the polling method, you can create a subclass which uses `LROBasePolling` and overrides necessary methods.
 If significant customization is necessary, use `azure.core.polling.PollingMethod` and implement all the necessary methods.

 Example: Create an LRO method which will poll for when a file gets uploaded successfully (greatly simplified)